pikachupower3/HollowKnightTasInfo/README.md

 ##  Basic Usage

-While the game is running in libTAS, click on the `Tools | Lua | Execute Lua Script...` menu item.
-This will bring up a file dialog; choose the `HollowKnightTasInfo.lua` file that was copied into your HK installation.
+While the game is running in libTAS, click on the `Tools | Lua Console...` menu item.
+From there, click the `Script | Add script file` menu item.
+This will bring up a file dialog; choose the `HollowKnightTasInfo.lua` or `HollowKnightTasInfo_v2.lua` file that was copied into your HK installation.
+The first is used for backwards compatibility with older patches of libTAS, while the latter supports additional features like disabling fast forward during loads.
+The latter only works in versions of libTAS at interim build f69140c or later.
 The tooling is now running and will provide information to the libTAS OSD.
 It only loads after the main menu is loaded, so if you don't see anything, allow the game to run until the main menu loads.
 If you still don't see anything, make sure the `Video | OSD | Lua` option is enabled.
 Any setting changes will require stepping forward at least one frame to be visible.

 While the tooling is running, you can update the configuration at any time by editing the `HollowKnightTasInfo.config` file at runtime.
 The tooling will automatically reload the configuration file when it detects a change.
 This allows